 - Children younger than 6 months of age should receive immediate antibiotic treatment.

-- For children aged 6 months - 2 years, antibiotic treatment is recommended for either severe symptoms or for non-severe symptoms that have not improved within 48 – 72 hours.
+- For children, aged 6 months to 2 years old, antibiotic treatment is recommended for either severe symptoms or for non-severe symptoms that have not improved within 48 to 72 hours.
 Severe AOM symptoms include moderate to severe pain and a fever of at least 102.2 °F (39 °C).

 Parents can help reduce risks for ear infections by breastfeeding for the baby’s first 6 months, avoiding bottle propping, avoiding exposure to second-hand tobacco smoke, and making sure their children receive vaccinations for pneumococcal disease and influenza.